dathpo/tempsense/README.md

 2. **LED Indicator**: Press the button to trigger a visual indication:
    - **Green LED**: Temperature is 20°C or above (warm).
    - **Orange LED**: Temperature is below 20°C (cool).
+3. **Power-off**: Hold the button for 18 seconds to turn off the device.